What Is an Apprenticeship and How Does It Work? A Beginner’s Guide

 What will you learn on an apprenticeship?

-An apprenticeship can take between one and five years to complete depending on the sector and level.
-An apprentice typically works between 30 and 40 hours a week, including training and time spent at college.
+An apprenticeship can take between one and five years to complete depending on the apprenticeship sector and level.
+An apprentice typically works between 30 and 40 hours a week, including training and time spent for study.
 Some businesses offer part-time apprenticeships in special circumstances, but these must be a minimum of 16 hours a week.

 The full-time schedule of an apprenticeship means you get a better understanding of the sector and business and allows for further progression, such as taking on more complex tasks due to your experience within the role.